Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 "I think how quickly she proposes to transition to this new system will be really important because it would be very disruptive to the health care system," Levitt said.
 "You know, a quick transition would be hard and potentially result in shortages or increased wait times for health care."

 Sanders calls for a four-year transition to Medicare for All — a pace that Levitt characterized as "quite quick."
-In a Friday blog post spelling out her proposal, Warren said that she plans to unveil her transition plan "in the weeks ahead."
+In a Friday blog post spelling out her proposal, Warren said she plans to unveil her transition plan "in the weeks ahead."

 A letter from economists supporting the plan, provided by Warren's team, argued that these payment rates would work in part because doctors and hospitals would save substantially on administrative costs.
 Warren's team also says there would be ways to ensure that vulnerable hospitals, like those in rural areas, would get paid more, so they could stay in business.

 Her proposal also establishes savings by projecting that Medicare for All could substantially slow medical cost growth.
-Warren also stipulates that state and local governments would redirect more than $6 trillion they currently spend on Medicaid and the Children's Health Insurance Program (CHIP) to the federal government.
+Warren also stipulates that state and local governments would redirect the more than $6 trillion they currently spend on Medicaid and the Children's Health Insurance Program (CHIP) to the federal government.

 Where money would not come from

 One thing that's notable about this plan is where the revenue doesn't come from.
-Warren had promised at a recent debate that she would not sign a bill that raises healthcare costs for the middle class.
+Warren had promised at a recent debate that she would not sign a bill that raises health care costs for the middle class.

-This plan goes further: Middle class Americans would no longer pay health premiums or copays, and would also not pay new taxes to replace those costs.
+This plan goes further: Middle-class Americans would no longer pay health premiums or copays and would also not pay new taxes to replace those costs.
 They would, however, pay taxes on whatever additional take-home pay they would receive from this plan.
 That would add $1.4 trillion in revenue, her team estimates.

 This is a departure from Bernie Sanders' ideas about how to fund Medicare for All.
 One of his options is a 4% tax on families earning more than $29,000.
-At Democrats' October debate, he explained that taxes would go up for many Americans under his plan.
+At the Democrats' October debate, he explained that taxes would go up for many Americans under his plan.

 "At the end of the day, the overwhelming majority of people will save money on their health care bills.
 But I do think it is appropriate to acknowledge that taxes will go up," he said.
 "They're going to go up significantly for the wealthy.
 And for virtually everybody, the tax increase they pay will be substantially less — substantially less than what they were paying for premiums and out-of-pocket expenses."